Daycare Worker Salary: What Childcare Workers and Teachers Earn

 Childcare center administrators

-The qualifications for this role include a bachelor’s degree in early childhood education and experience working in a preschool or childcare setting.
-However, specific requirements vary by state.
-For example, some states may require a nationally accredited certification in addition to or instead of a degree.
+The qualifications for this role include a bachelor’s degree in early childhood education and experience working in a preschool or childcare setting, though specific requirements vary by state.
+Some states may require a nationally accredited certification in addition to or instead of a degree.

 Preschool teachers